 - In a medium mixing bowl, add all of the dressing ingredients including mayo, Greek yogurt, apple cider vinegar, honey, onion powder, and granulated sugar.
 Mix until smooth.
 Chill in refrigerator until ready to use.

 For the salad:

 - Toast the pecans, if desired.
 I like the flavor, but it isn't a huge difference.
 Preheat oven to 350 degrees F. Spread the pecans evenly in a single layer on a baking sheet and bake until they begin to brown, making sure to toss halfway through, 7 to 10 minutes.
 Remove and let cool.

-- In a salad bowl toss together broccoli, apples, pecans, broccoli slaw, raisins, and red onion.
+- Toss the diced apples in the lemon juice to keep them fresher.
+In a salad bowl toss together broccoli, apples, pecans, broccoli slaw, raisins, and red onion.
 Pour in dressing and toss until evenly coated.